dingminglll/Distance-Sensor-MIDI-Controller/README.md

 # Distance Sensor MIDI Controller
 This project is built using an Arduino and a VL53L0X distance sensor.
-The VL53L0X chip sends distance information back to the Arduino, which then converts these distances into different MIDI signals, transmitting them to the host software.
+The VL53L0X chip sends distance information back to the Arduino, which then converts these distances into different MIDI signals, transmitting them to the DAW.

 ## Airdrum
 Set the MIDI parameters to be transmitted in the Arduino.